TheDim0nu4/Loan-Prediction/README.md

    `cd web_app` <br>

-3. Run the application using Docker Compose: <br>
+3. Build and run the application using Docker Compose: <br>

    `docker compose up --build` <br>

    The application will be available at the URL: http://localhost:5173 <br>

-4. To stop the running web application: <br>
+4. Stop the application: <br>

    `docker compose down` <br>